Skip to content

 You should see version information displayed.

-Step 3: Initialize R2R Configuration
+Step 3: Initialize EAC in Your Project

 cd /path/to/your/project